Nintendo Network: Discontinuation

-On July 24, 2015, Nintendo announced that the service would be discontinued in North America on August 11 of that year at 3:00 p.m.
+On July 24, 2015, Nintendo announced that the service would be discontinued in North America and Europe on August 11 of that year at 3:00 p.m.
 PT.
 Shortly after its termination, when users started Nintendo TVii, it redirected them to a screen showing them that the service is no longer available.
 Finally, on August 17, a Wii U system update removed the Nintendo TVii icon from the Wii U Menu and its HOME Menu, thus making the service no longer accessible.
 On August 29, 2017, Nintendo announced the service would be discontinued in Japan on November 8 of that year at 3:00 p.m.
 JST.

 Video services

-Outside of Nintendo TVii, which was only available on Wii U, Nintendo Network offers a wide range of video services for Wii U and Nintendo 3DS.
-These services are only available for download on Nintendo 3DS since Nintendo TVii already integrated Netflix, Hulu Plus, Amazon Video and TiVo.
+Outside of Nintendo TVii, which was only available on Wii U, Nintendo Network offered a wide range of video services for the Wii U and Nintendo 3DS.
 The Wii U has a resolution of up to 1080p, while the Nintendo 3DS is limited to 240p.
-However, these streaming services are available independently from Nintendo Network services, and available resolutions vary per service.
+However, these streaming services are available independently from Nintendo Network services, and available resolutions varied per service.

-These videos can either be downloaded to the system's permanent storage through SpotPass or streamed over the user's Internet connection.
-On the Nintendo 3DS, many of these videos are offered in 3D; on the Wii U, only 2D videos are available.
+These videos could've either been downloaded to the system's permanent storage through SpotPass or streamed over the user's Internet connection.
+On the Nintendo 3DS, many of these videos were offered in 3D; on the Wii U, only 2D videos are available.
 The exact content available varies by region.